h2oai/h2o4gpu/README.md

 ## User Installation

-Note: This installation is for users who download the wheel file and are not expecting to develop the code.
+* Note: This installation is for users who download the wheel file and are not expecting to develop the code.
 See [DEVEL.md](DEVEL.md) for developer installation.

+* Instructions for instaling on Amazon Web Services can be found [here](H2O4GPU_AWS.md)

 Add to `~/.bashrc` or environment (set appropriate paths for your OS):